 A fast commemorating the destruction of the Temple in Jerusalem and other tragedies.

-Rosh Hashanah is the Jewish New Year, the day when the year number on the Jewish calendar increases.
+Rosh Hashana is the Jewish New Year, the day when the year number on the Jewish calendar increases.
 It occurs between Labor Day and Columbus Day and lasts for one or two days, depending on the branch of Judaism.

-Rosh Hashanah is a happy, festive holiday but more solemn than the American New Year.
+Rosh Hashana is a happy, festive holiday but more solemn than the American New Year.
 It is a time to look back at the past year and make resolutions for the following year.
 It is also a wake-up call, a time to begin mental preparations for the upcoming day of atonement, Yom Kippur.

 Words to Know